Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/assignments/practical-assignment.md

 Building on the concepts and source code in the textbook, practical assignments invite you to complete tasks like the following:

-- Use a text editor and a terminal window to implement and/or modify the provided implementation of a web site component from the textbook, explaining, for instance, your modification's impact on the original component and the new behavior of the modified component.
+- Use a text editor, a terminal window, and a web browser to implement and/or modify the provided implementation of a web site component from the textbook, explaining, for instance, your modification's impact on the original component and the new behavior of the modified component.

-- Use a text editor and a terminal window to design, implement, and use a new component of a web site, describing its appearance and behavior when provided with different user interactions and explaining why you decided to implement it in the chosen fashion.
+- Use a text editor, a terminal window, and a web browser to design, implement, and use a new component of a web site, describing its appearance and behavior when provided with different user interactions and explaining why you decided to implement it in the chosen fashion.

-- Use a text editor and a terminal window to write and run (manual or automated) test cases for a component of a web site, describing its appearance and behavior when provided with different inputs and explaining why you decided to implement it in the chosen fashion.
+- Use a text editor, a terminal window, and a web browser to write and run (manual or automated) test cases for a component of a web site, describing its appearance and behavior when provided with different inputs and explaining why you decided to implement it in the chosen fashion.